onedata/onedata-documentation/doc/advanced/rest/onezone/operations/create_user_space.md

 ##### Description
 Creates a new space as current user.
 The user automaticaly becomes the spaces' member.

+This operation can be invoked on behalf of current user only.

 ##### Parameters